 When Dan and I go out to eat at a restaurant it is an event.
 Besides our yearly vacations, it does not happen very often.
-We have become more choosy on where we go for our eating out date.
+We have become choosier about where we go for our eating-out dates.
 I enjoy a quiet romantic atmosphere.
 This really limits our selection.
 I despise having TVs in the room where I am eating at.
 At one restaurant we went to, I seriously could watch 11 televisions from the chair I was sitting at.
 How many TVs does a person need?
 You can’t help but have your eyes on at least one of those TVs.
 Dan did not have my attention, the 11 screens did.
 It was a horrible experience that I would never go back to.
 It was not a date.

 On more than one occasion, the venue was so noisy, that Dan and I had to yell at each other to have a conversation.
 I would rather stay home.